Medicine Overview of Euskina Cream

 - Do not use hydroquinone creams on broken, irritated or injured skin.

-- Do not use hydroquinone creams with other creams that contain resorcinol, phenol, or salicylic acid unless advised by your doctor.
+- Do not use hydroquinone creams with other creams that contain peroxides (hydrogen peroxide/benzoyl peroxide), resorcinol, phenol, or salicylic acid as it may cause unwanted side effects.

-- Do consult your doctor before using hydroquinone, if you are pregnant or planning to become pregnant or breastfeeding.
+- Tell your doctor if you are pregnant or planning to become pregnant or breastfeeding.

 Euskina Cream related warnings

 Interaction with alcohol is unknown.
 Please consult your doctor.

 Euskina Cream may be unsafe to use during pregnancy.